 - This unit focuses on the specific geological setting and geological-geochemical controls on metal systems typical for Western Australia including structurally controlled hydrothermal orogenic and intrusion-related gold, BIF iron ore, and orthomagmatic komatiite nickel sulphide metal systems.
 The objective of the unit is to develop (1) skills in analysing and classifying ore and hydrothermal alteration samples using transmitted and reflected light microscopy, WR, TE, and REE geochemistry, mineral chemistry, stable and radiogenic isotopes, and fluids inclusions; (2) skills in logging and interpreting drill core using the graphic logging technique in the context of a metal system; (3) understanding of the key geological and geochemical processes that control major metal systems and result in the formation of these ore deposits; and (4) interpretation of ore and hydrothermally altered samples using genetic models.

 - Students are able to (1) demonstrate understanding of major ore-forming geochemical processes within a mineral system; (2) describe and classify ore and hydrothermally altered samples using modern petrographic and geochemical tools; and (3) classify diverse metal systems using sophisticated genetic models.

-- Indicative assessments in this unit are as follows: (1) laboratory exercises and (2) seminar.
+- Indicative assessments in this unit are as follows: (1) diamond drill core, laboratory exercises; (2) seminars; and (3) geological mapping.
 Further information is available in the unit outline.